-What are the effects of covid-19 on the lungs
+What are the effects of COVID-19 on the lungs?

 What is FRI and why is it better than traditional methods?

 Functional Respiratory Imaging or FRI is a technology developed by Fluidda over the last 15 years.
-FRI combines high resolution, but low radiation dose, CT images with computer methods developed in the aerospace world.
+FRI combines high-resolution, low radiation dose, CT images with computational methods developed in the aerospace world.
 FRI converts the CT scans into three-dimensional reconstructions of anatomical structures such as airways, blood vessels, lung volumes, etc. and uses accurate computer simulations to add a unique level of functionality to the scan output.
 The output of an FRI analysis is a very accurate description of how healthy or diseased the lung is on a regional level.
 As such, it allows the physicians to understand if this lung is already compensating for disease and is therefore at risk of rapid decline in the near future.
 If so, the physician can intervene early and prevent clinical worsening.

 Fluidda’s technology received FDA clearance earlier this year and is supported by FDA for use in clinical trials .
 The greater sensitivity of FRI compared to spirometry results in significantly smaller and shorter clinical trials.
 Consequently, FRI has been used extensively in clinical studies to enhance drug development for asthma , COPD , Idiopathic Pulmonary Fibrosis , Cystic Fibrosis , Pulmonary Hypertension and Acute Respiratory Distress Syndrome .
 FRI has generated unique insights into the disease of ARDS and the effects of mechanical ventilation which forms a solid scientific basis for further development.